fluffy/ietf/rtcweb-deps/draft-jennings-rtcweb-deps.md

 Dependencies
 ============

-The key IETF specifications that the W3C GetUserMedia specification normatively depends on is:
+The key IETF drafts that the W3C GetUserMedia specification normatively depends on is:
-[@!I-D.ietf-rtcweb-security-arch] and
-[@!RFC2119].
+[@!I-D.ietf-rtcweb-security-arch].

 The key IETF specifications that the W3C WebRTC specification normatively depended on are: